 Pizza in Naples, Italy

 It is thought that pizza was first invented in Naples sometime in the 18th century, when certain innovative chefs started adding dollops of passata and buffalo mozzarella to the mix of old Roman recipes for salted flatbreads dressed in olive oil and thyme.
 Today, this sprawling town in the shadow of Vesuvius is bursting with oodles of earthy Italian trattorias, hidden holes-in-the-wall touting cheese-packed pies and tomato-topped slices.
-There’s even a dedicated association to monitor the production of real, authentic Neapolitan pizza across the globe!
-The rules for choosing where to eat: make sure it’s laden with locals and there’s a wood-fired oven roaring inside, and if in doubt, head over to Di Matteo on Via dei Tribunali, or L’Antica Pizzeria da Michele.
+There’s even a dedicated association to monitor the production of real, authentic Neapolitan pizza across the globe.
+The rules for choosing where to eat: make sure it’s full of locals and there’s a wood-fired oven roaring inside, and if in doubt, head over to Di Matteo on Via dei Tribunali, or L’Antica Pizzeria da Michele.

 Beer in Munich, Germany

-You haven’t tried beer if you haven’t tried a Munich beer, or so goes the popular mantra of Oktoberfest veterans the world over.
+You haven’t tried beer until you’ve tried a Munich beer, or so goes the popular mantra of Oktoberfest veterans the world over.
 And to a certain extent it’s true, because the frothy cacophony of Bavarian brews that (over)flows into Southern Germany’s largest city in late September is fermented meticulously in-line with ancient traditions and standards; so much so that it simply can’t be served if it doesn’t hit the mark.
 Be sure to explore the legendary Hirschgarten, the largest beer garden on the planet, and the famous Hofbräuhaus too, where tried-and-tested labels from the Bavarian Big Six rub shoulders with steamy bratwurst and sauerkraut salads to boot.

 Chocolate in Brussels, Belgium